 Successful Repair of Distal Humerus Fracture using Olecranon Osteotomy in 31 Y.O.
 Female

-The orthopaedic team at PACE Hospitals successfully performed an ORIF with Olecranon Osteotomy and Fixation to treat a complex fracture of the distal humerus and ulna, aiming to restore elbow stability and function in a 31-year-old female patient.
+A team of orthopedic doctor and surgeon in Hyderabad at PACE Hospitals successfully performed an ORIF with Olecranon Osteotomy and Fixation to treat a complex fracture of the distal humerus and ulna, aiming to restore elbow stability and function in a 31-year-old female patient.
 The procedure was undertaken following a post-traumatic fracture involving the distal end of the left humerus, classified as an OTA Type C3.

 Chief Complaints